andrewjoc/vsfs-ihs/_sources/background.md

 Since the validty of the data source is unknown and official subnational populations exist (provided by the XYZ census), one way we can attempt to address the main question is to compare the population of (i) each individual community and (i) the sum of all communities to the official census estimates.
 From here, we can to classify a community population as 'valid' if the community has a population less than or equal to the boundary population, allowing an error of up to 5%.

 This method can be extended to geospatial data that may include polygons.
-In that case, a spatial join can be performed and aggregation can be done by the lowest subnational level, potentially resulting in a list of subnational boundaries in which an ethnolinguistic group is located within.
+In that case, a spatial join can be performed and aggregation can be done by the smallest subnational level, potentially resulting in a list of subnational boundaries in which an ethnolinguistic group is located within.
 In this case, the population of the ethnolinguistic group can be compared to the sum of the population of all subnational boundaries.

 ![ethnolinguistic dataset areas](../docs/images/ex_areas.png)